TribalithIO/TribalithIO/README.md

 ## 🌐 Translation

 Translators are welcome!
-Please feel free to help translate into your language.
+Please feel free to help translate the original game (OpenFront.io) into your language.
 How to help?

-1. Request to join the dev [OpenFront Discord](https://discord.gg/K9zernJB5z) (in the application form, say you want to help translate)
+1. Request to join the OpenFront dev [Discord](https://discord.gg/K9zernJB5z) (in the application form, say you want to help translate)
 1. Go to the original project's (OpenFront.io) Crowdin translation page: [https://crowdin.com/project/openfront-mls](https://crowdin.com/project/openfront-mls)
 1. Login if you already have an account/ Sign up if you don't have one
 1. Select the language you want to translate in/ If your language isn't on the list, click the "Request New Language" button and enter the language you want added there.
 1. Translate the strings

-### Project Governance
+### Project Governance for Tribalith.io

 - The project maintainer ([antecker](https://github.com/TribalithIO)) has final authority on all code changes and design decisions
 - All pull requests require maintainer approval before merging
 - The maintainer reserves the right to reject contributions that don't align with the project's vision or quality standards

 ### Contribution Path for New Contributors